hadley/adv-r/Functional-programming.md

 As well as being more compact, there are two main advantages of this code over our previous code:

-* If the representation of missing values changes, we only need to change it in one place, and there is no way for some columns to be treated differently to others.
+* If the representation of missing values changes, we only need to change it in one place, and there is no way for some columns to be treated differently than others.

 * Our code works regardless of the number of columns in the data frame, and there is no way to miss a column because of a copy and paste error.